CompleteBaltics/boxroll-slider/README.md

 Add the javascript file jquery.boxroll-slider.js or jquery.boxroll-slider.min.js to your html documents <HEAD>
 Add the css file jquery.boxroll-slider.css to your documents <HEAD>

-Use this code woth your own selector to initialize the plugin
+Use this code with your own selector to initialize the plugin

 $('#slide-container').boxRollSlider({<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;items: '.item', // default is the containers childre<br/>